posted this on April 22, 2009 07:29 PM

 Q. As a teacher I would like to set up a new Gradebook, how do I do that?

-A. To create a Gradebook, click on the Assess Tab from inside your class, and then click on the Gradebooklink (directly underneath).
+A. To create a Gradebook, click on the Assess Tab from inside your class, and then click on the Grades (directly underneath).

 A drop-down menu will appear with any existing gradebooks listed first (if any) and an Add Gradebookbutton.

-Gradebook Categories allow you to create groupings within your gradebook, such as "homework," "tests," "projects," etc.
+Gradebook Categories allow you to create groupings within your gradebook, such as "homework," "tests," or "projects."

-You are also asked to what decimal you would like to round your grades (one decimal, two decimals, or strictly whole numbers) and how you would like your grade subtotal displayed (by percent, letter grade, or both).
+You are also asked how you would like to round your grades (one decimal, two decimals, or strictly whole numbers) and how you would like your grade subtotal to be displayed (by percent, letter grade, or both).

 You may also select a Grade Notation Set and a Special Score Notation Set from the default options, or select Create New and create your own grading scale on the next window to pop up.